Jenniferazeng/hyphenateinc.github.io/pages/server/server_user_system.md

 `Note：`

 `1.To meet the business needs of different customers, Chat has deployed data centers in multiple locations.
-The REST API request domain name varies from data center to data center.
+The Platform API request domain name varies from data center to data center.
 Please select the request domain name according to your data center.`

-`2.Domestic VIP area, customer service area customers please contact the business manager to ask for the REST API request address.`
+`2.Domestic VIP area, customer service area customers please contact the business manager to ask for the Platform API request address.`

 `3.Support http,https.`

 ## Get administrator permission

-The REST API provided by Chat requires permission to access it, which is reflected by sending an HTTP request with a token The following describes how to get the token.
+The Platform API provided by Chat requires permission to access it, which is reflected by sending an HTTP request with a token The following describes how to get the token.
 Note: When describing the API, the Parameter such as {APP's client_id} and other Parameter need to be replaced with specific values.

 `Important Reminder: The server will return the token expiration date when getting the token, please refer to the expires_in field returned by the interface for the specific value.
 Due to network latency, the system does not guarantee that the token is absolutely valid within the expiration date indicated by this value, if you find that the token is used abnormally, please get a new token, for example, "http response code" returns 401.
 In addition, please do not send requests frequently to the server to get token, the same account will be blocked if you send this request more often than a certain number of times.
 Please take care of it!!`